doctorfree/DoctorFreeScripts/README.md

 [**clndl**](clndl.sh) - Moves the most recently downloaded versions of files to their regular filename without the (#) in the name.
 By default, relies on the Mac OS X convention of inserting (#) in the name of newer version filenames.

 [**cpBackups**](cpBackups.sh) - Copy, Move, or Remove Time Machine backups with bypass command.
 Depending on how this command is invoked (cpBackups, mvBackups, or rmBackups) or what arguments are supplied on the command-line, this will copy, move, or remove Time Machine backups using the bypass command

+[**cron.bash**](cron.bash.sh) - Set SHELL=/usr/local/bin/cron.bash in your crontab to use this script to execute commands via cron.
+Modify this script to set any additional environment variables cron jobs might need, the PATH to use, etc.

 [**dash2space**](dash2space.sh) - Convenience script to replace the first occurence of "-" in all MP3 filenames in this directory with " ".
 For example, this would rename "03-My Song.mp3" to "03 My Song.mp3".